lgtm-migrator/konnakol.studio/README.md

 # Konnakol Studio

 > Konnakol (also spelled Konokol, Konakkol, Konnakkol) is the art of performing percussion syllables vocally in South Indian Carnatic music.
-Konnakol is the spoken component of solkattu, which refers to a combination of konnakol syllables spoken while simultaneously counting the tala (meter) with the hand.It is comparable[citation needed] in some respects to bol in Hindustani music, but allows the composition, performance or communication of rhythms. - Wikipedia
+Konnakol is the spoken component of solkattu, which refers to a combination of konnakol syllables spoken while simultaneously counting the tala (meter) with the hand.
+It is comparable in some respects to bol in Hindustani music, but allows the composition, performance or communication of rhythms. - Wikipedia

 Konnakol Studio is the software aims to help musicians (mostly percussion players) writing, sharing and training musical arrangements.